alshedivat/al-folio/_posts/2023-07-11-deploying-server.md

 rsync -r /path/to/sync/ <username>@<remote_host>:<destination_directory>
 ```

-which "pushes" a directory from the system you are logging in to another system.
+which "pushes" all contents in `/path/to/sync/` from the system you are logging in to `<destination_directory>` in the target system.

 If you are synchronizing a large file, you may want to monitor the process: